Fun with SHA256

 Another use of the SHA256 hash algorithm is to retain the integrity of a ledger of data, e.g. a sequence of monetary transactions.

 Here’s a page from a spreadsheet of transactions.
 I’ve added a column to show the SHA256 hash of the data in each row, added to the hash of the previous row.
-Yes, the can have a hash of a hash.
+Yes, you can have a hash of a hash.

 If someone changes the content of one of the rows in the ledger then that changes the hash values for the transactions that follow, as shown here.